buildownai/buildown.ai/content/book/chapter_7/build_a_knowldege_graph.md

 ---
 title: Build a Knowledge Graph
-description: Learn how to construct a knowledge graph by extracting entities and relationships from text using a language model.
+description: Learn how to build a knowledge graph by extracting entities and relationships from text using a language model.
 keywords:
   - knowledge graph
   - entity extraction